dmbarbour/glas/docs/GlasApps.md

 ## State

 Registers in 'g.\*' or 'db.\*' are the primary locations for application state.
 Each register contains a value, glas data of arbitrary size.
-Though, if compiling with verified type annotations, a compiler can theoretically optimize for conventional i64, u32, or even struct representations.
+Though, if compiling with verified type annotations, a compiler can theoretically optimize representations.

 Database registers are bound to a configured database.
-This can support asynchronous interactions between applications.
-It is feasible to share register type annotations with the database to better detect risk of inconsistency upon application start or between apps.
-We can abort transactions that would commit invalid states, modulo use of reflection APIs to debug a database.
+This supports persistence and asynchronous, shared-memory interaction between applications.
+Many issues with shared memory are mitigated by transactions, and a few more can be mitigated by integrating type annotations into the database.

 ## Concurrency